Work permit: when you start working

 Refusing dangerous work

-- the danger is removed,
+- you and your employer agree that the danger is removed

-- you feel the problem no longer exists or
+- you feel the problem no longer exists

 - a government official tells you that it is safe to do the work

-If you are hurt at work
+If you get sick or hurt at work

 Most provinces and territories provide workers’ compensation benefits.
 Workers’ compensation plans give you help (medical or wage benefits) if you are hurt on the job or if your job causes you to get sick.
 Your employer is not allowed to take any money from your pay for these plans.